How the tension is heightened by the possible military intervention in Niger - Breaking Latest News

 The ECOWAS announcement has provoked mixed reactions: some countries, both African and Western, expressed their support for the move, while others insisted that a peaceful and diplomatic solution must be found.

-One of the first reactions was that of France, against whose influence supporters of the Nigerian coup are protesting.
-Thus, the French Ministry of Foreign Affairs reported that Paris “supports all the conclusions” adopted by ECOWAS aimed at “reestablishing the constitutional and democratic order” in the African country.
+One of the first reactions was France, against whose influence supporters of the Nigerian coup are protesting.
+Thus, the French Ministry of Foreign Affairs announced that Paris “supports all conclusions” adopted by ECOWAS aimed at “reestablishing the constitutional and democratic order” in the African country.

-Subsequently, the US Secretary of State, Antony Blinken, assured that Washington also strongly supports the efforts of the organization in this regard.
+Subsequently, the Secretary of State for EU, Antony Blinken, assured that Washington also strongly supports the efforts of the organization in this regard.
 In addition, in her words, during Nuland’s meeting with the coup leaders, she “made clear to them the imperative to restore constitutional order, as well as everything that is at risk if they don’t.”

-One of the most determined ECOWAS member states on this issue is Côte d’Ivoire.
-Thus, the country’s president, Alassane Ouattara, assured on Thursday that his country will participate in the military operation, along with Nigeria and Benin.
-“We are determined to reinstate Bazoum in his post,” he declared, noting that his country will hand over a battalion of soldiers and that all financial preparations have already been made.
+One of the most determined ECOWAS Member States on this issue is Ivory Coast.
+Thus, the country’s president, Alassane Ouattara, assured on Thursday that his country will participate in the military operation, along with Nigeria and Benin. «We are determined to restore Bazoum to his post“, he declared, noting that his country will deliver a battalion of soldiers and that he has already made all the financial preparations.

 At the same time, there are countries that are opposed to any military intervention.
-For example, José Maria Neves, president of another ECOWAS member state, Cape Verde, stated that his country is opposed to the measure.
-“We must all work to restore constitutional order in Niger, but in no case through military intervention or armed conflict at this time,” he said, noting that Praia “could hardly join such a force.”
+For example, José Maria Neves, president of another ECOWAS member state, Cape Verde, stated that his country opposes the measure.
+“We must all work to restore constitutional order in Niger, but in no case through military intervention or armed conflict right now,” he said, noting that Praia “could hardly join such a force.”

-For its part, Russia was also opposed to hostilities.
-“We believe that the military path to resolve the crisis in Niger could lead to a prolonged confrontation in this African country and also to a strong destabilization of the situation in the entire Sahara-Sahel region,” the Russian Foreign Ministry reported.
+For his part, Russia it was also opposed to hostilities.
+“We believe that the military path to resolve the Niger crisis could lead to a prolonged confrontation in this African country and also to a strong destabilization of the situation in the Sahara-Sahel region as a whole,” the Russian Foreign Ministry reported.

 «Sometimes Europe has been wrong: we cannot think of imposing rules on the countries of the African continent, nor a social model that they cannot adopt.
 We must always act with respect towards them.”